UMainedynamics/SeidarT-Recipes/src/seidart-recipes/single_source/single-source-readme.rst

     # Create the source function
     timevec, fx, fy, fz, srcfn = sourcefunction(em, 10, 'gaus1', 'e')

 We are ready to run the model.
 We have the option to compute the complex valued model for the electric field.
+For ice and snow, the complex permittivity is already calculated and used to compute the conductivity.
+No other materials have a complex representation so we will not use the complex solver.

 .. code-block:: python